Andre601/AdvancedServerList/docs/profiles/formatting.md

       - '<green>properly.'
     ```

+!!! info "Online Tool"
+    The devs of the Adventure library provide a handy online tool to create the right formatting codes to display the text properly.
+    You can find the tool at https://webui.advntr.dev/

 ## Unsupported options

 The following options are **not** supported, no matter what option they are used in: